rweigel/stats/hw.md

 Due Thursday, January 30th at 11:59 pm.

+1. Save your answers in a GitHub repository named `astrostats`.
+Under `Setting` in the GitHub repository, set me (`rweigel`) as a collaborator.
+2. Save your answers in the following format:
+   1. Save code as `HW1_X.ext`, where `X` is the problem number and `ext` is the extension (e.g., `py` or `m`).
+   2. Save scanned hand-written answers as `HW1_X.pdf`.
+Use a scanner app to create the document (don't take a photo and convert it to PDF).
+   3. Save plots as `HW1_X.png`.
+If there are multiple plots for a problem, save them as `HW1_Xa.png`, `HW1_Xb.png`
+3. Guess the relative frequency that instructions 1. and 2. above are followed precisely.

+If you have difficulty with any of the above, we can discuss it at the end of class.

 ## Objective Interpretation of Probability

 The _objective interpretation of probability_ is that the the probability of event $A$ is the limit of the relative frequency of $A$, $n(A)/n$ as the number of experiments, $n$, used to compute the relative frequency approaches $\infty$: